This page attempts to enlist significant historical and archaeological times regarding the history of Mount Nebo.

 A shelter is built by Fr.
 Virgilio Corbo, who excavates its interior.
 In 1963, after the decision of Custody of the Holy Land to restore the original pavements of the Moses Memorial Basilica in order to ex-hibit them.
 Virgilio Corbo was appoint-ed as the person in charge of the project.
 A metal shelter designed in Oxford, was put over Mount Nebo Church remains by personnel of the work-shop of St Saviour in Jerusalem under the direction of Nazareno Moretti.

 circa 1976 CE

-The Diakonikon-Baptistery mosaic uncovered by Fr.
-Michele Piccirillo.
+The Diakonikon-Baptistery mosaic uncovered by Father Michele Piccirillo.
 The mosaic of the Diakonikon Baptistery Chapel (530 CE) forms part of the floor of the Memorial Church of Moses at Mount Nebo, Jordan.
-Detail of the 6th century AD mosaic in the Diakonikon Baptistry of the Moses Memorial Church depicting a hunting and herding scene interspersed with various animals, Mount Nebo, Jordan.
+Detail of the 6th century CE mosaic in the Diakonikon Baptistry of the Moses Memorial Church depicting a hunting and herding scene interspersed with various animals, Mount Nebo, Jordan.

 circa 2016 CE